 An IDP is designed to foster cooperation and integrated development near the municipal boundaries so that unnecessary costs and negative impacts for the municipalities are avoided.
 The principles and objectives established in the IDP guide the growth of future development by identifying general locations for major land uses and servicing.
 In addition to guiding future growth, if there is a disagreement between municipalities on development, IDPs provide a framework for dispute resolution.

 An IDP is not annexation and does not change any municipal boundaries.
-There is an existing agreement between Town of Drayton Valley and Brazeau County where no annexation will happen until:
+In accordance with the existing Annexation Settlement Agreement between Town of Drayton Valley and Brazeau County, no further annexations will happen until:

 - the Town’s population is 19,362, or

 - January 1st, 2061.